I use data, build tools, and organize people in Chicago to democratize power. Read more »

 Co-Founder and President Emeritus

 Wanna talk?
-Email or message me on mastodon.
+Email me.

 I am Co-Founder and President Emeritus of Chi Hack Night, Chicago's weekly event to build, share, and learn about civic technology.
 Read my full bio »